 I didn’t even want to put Revolut on this list but had to.
 Just so I can tell you NOT to use Revolut to buy Bitcoin or cryptocurrency.
-When you’re buying crypto on Revolut you have no control over your assets and they’re stuck as you can’t withdraw them to an external wallet.
+When you’re buying crypto on Revolut, you have no control over your assets; they’re stuck, as you can’t withdraw them to an external wallet.
 So what’s the point?

-eToro is a little different compared to the other platforms I have mentioned already.
+eToro is a little different from the other platforms I have mentioned.
 You can trade Bitcoin, as well as stocks, CFDs, and commodities, so it’s more of a traditional trading platform.
-One of the downfalls when trading cryptocurrency on eToro is the spreads, for example, you will pay 0.75% on Bitcoin and 1.9% on Ethereum.
+One of the downfalls when trading cryptocurrency on eToro is the spreads; for example, you will pay 0.75% on Bitcoin and 1.9% on Ethereum.

-Once purchased, you can transfer your crypto assets to their own eToro wallet.
-However, if you want to do this you will need to send your initial funds via a bank transfer.
-If you deposit into your eToro account via debit or credit card you will have to wait 180 days until you can transfer your crypto from the platform.
+Once purchased, you can transfer your crypto assets to your own eToro wallet.
+However, if you want to do this, you must send your initial funds via a bank transfer.
+If you deposit into your eToro account via debit or credit card, you will have to wait 180 days until you can transfer your crypto from the platform.

-These are few options available for buying Bitcoin in Ireland.
-Some of the other exchanges I would recommend such as Kraken, FTX, and UniSwap decentralized exchange (only for Ethereum ERC20 based tokens).
+These are a few options available for buying Bitcoin in Ireland.
+Of the other exchanges, I would recommend such as Kraken, FTX, and UniSwap decentralized exchange (only for Ethereum ERC20-based tokens).

 Bitcoin and cryptocurrencies are treated in a similar way to any other investment.
 Any profits made from buying or exchanging crypto will result in a Capital Gain Tax (CGT).
 CGT is currently charged at a rate of 33%, but the first €1,270 profit a year is exempt.